davidoram/beaker/docs/transcript.md

 Github kindly offers a free quota of 120hours/month to use codespaces which is pretty amazing because it means we can all have a play with this amazing technology.

-This brings us to the end of this video.
+Lets summarise what we have learned.

-We've learnt a lot about development environments that run inside codespaces, how to create them, the lifecycle they go through, and how to use pre-builds to speed things up.
+We've learnt a lot about development environments that run inside codespaces.
+Most importantly we know **why** we use codespaces.
-When we have a codespace ready to use we know how to start it and run it in our browser or local VSCode.
-We also know how to delete it when not used.

-Most importantly we know why we create codespaces.
 They give our teams consistent reliable environments for working in.
-Team members can start them use them then discard them and create a new one.
-On boarding new team members becomes a lot simpler with regards to tooling.
-It doesn't come without a downside because it forces you down a particular set of tooling - most notably using VSCode.
+Team members use them for tasks, discard them and create new ones quickly.
+The tooling is consistent across the team.
+On boarding new team members becomes a lot simpler because we can provide a reliable consistent development environment.
+It doesn't come without a downsides because it forces you down a particular set of tooling - most notably using VSCode.
+This might turn some developers off particularly is they love using a particular toolset thats not available with something like codespaces.

+We have learned how to create a new, we know the lifecycle they go through, and how to use pre-builds to speed things up.
+When know how to debug a startup issue, and how we can keep things clean an tidy by deleting codespaces when we have finished with them

+This brings us to the end of the video on 'development environments'   Thanks for listening to 'iron sharpens code'.
+The next video will be covering 'Open Telemetry'  Hit subscribe if you want to be notified when the next video is available.
+Thanks for watching.